How Can Influencers, Micro-Influencers And Nano-Influencers Impact Your Business

-Businesses that tap influencers and nano-influencers are attracting receptive new customers.
-The cost to acquire these new customers (CAC) through social media influencers can be lower than traditional and other digital advertising channels.
+Businesses that tap into the field of influencers, micro-influencers and nano-influencers are attracting receptive new customers.
+The Cost to Acquire these new Customers (CAC) through social media influencers can be lower than traditional and other digital advertising channels.

 What are influencers?

 Influencers include macro-influencers, micro-influencers, and nano-influencers, depending on the size of their social media following.
 These influential people can range from well-known celebrities and athletes to the mostly unknown who understand a niche and have followers in that niche.

 In a business context, influencers are product or service champions for particular brands.
 They have loyal followers on social media and display authenticity.
 Influencers use (online) word of mouth that convinces their followers to make a purchasing decision to buy a specific brand.
 Their followers are somewhat pre-sold, making a sale easier to achieve.
 Businesses who use the right influencers have the power to achieve higher revenues more quickly from the influencers and their followers, compared to using online advertising alone.

 The influencer categories are generally defined, as follows:

 - Macro-influencers include well-known movie stars, musicians, and athletes that represent companies like Nike.
 This category may also include the best experts in a niche.
 Their social media following may be in the millions.
 And the cost of using these top influencers is high, can often reach tens of thousands of USD per tweet or shared image.